kubotron/BiBean/README.md

 * If buoyant, Bibip makes a flat "bip-bip"

 The frequencies are based on black piano keys.
 Integration interval is 0.7sec.
 Play with the config, fly safe, stay tuned.
-I'm moving on to the SkyDrop platform for next steps with Bibip now :P Kubo (bibip@kubokubo.net)
+I'm moving on to the SkyDrop platform for next steps with Bibip now.
+Kubo (bibip@kubokubo.net)

 Troubleshooting
 ===============